AUTHORIZED USE

 See more information about product authenticity here.

-Post-treatment increases in SARS-CoV-2 RNA shedding levels (ie, viral RNA rebound) in nasopharyngeal samples were observed on Day 10 and/or Day 14 in a subset of PAXLOVID and placebo recipients in EPIC-HR, irrespective of COVID-19 symptoms.
-The frequency of detection of post-treatment viral RNA rebound varied according to analysis parameters but was generally similar among PAXLOVID and placebo recipients, regardless of the rebound definition used.
-A similar or smaller percentage of placebo recipients compared to PAXLOVID recipients had nasopharyngeal viral RNA results < lower limit of quantitation (LLOQ) at all study time points in both the treatment and post-treatment periods.
+Post-treatment increases in SARS-CoV-2 RNA shedding levels in nasopharyngeal samples were observed on Day 10 and/or Day 14 in a subset of PAXLOVID and placebo recipients in EPIC-HR and EPIC-SR, irrespective of COVID-19 symptoms.
+The frequency of detection of post-treatment viral RNA rebound varied according to analysis parameters, but was generally similar among PAXLOVID and placebo recipients.
+A similar or smaller percentage of placebo recipients compared to PAXLOVID recipients had nasopharyngeal viral RNA results < lower limit of quantitation (LLOQ) at all study timepoints in both the treatment and post-treatment periods.

 Post-treatment viral RNA rebound was not associated with the primary clinical outcome of COVID-19–related hospitalization or death from any cause through Day 28 following the single 5-day course of PAXLOVID treatment.
-Post-treatment viral RNA rebound also was not associated with drug resistance as measured by Mpro sequencing.
 The clinical relevance of post-treatment increases in viral RNA following PAXLOVID or placebo treatment is unknown.

 PAXLOVID must be prescribed by a licensed healthcare provider and supplied by a government-approved pharmacy or medical facility.

-Authentic PAXLOVID, from Pfizer Inc., may include the Pfizer name on the label and will be packaged in 5 aluminum push-through blister cards.
-Individual doses are not for sale.
-PAXLOVID will be packaged in a rectangular carton.
+Authentic PAXLOVID, from Pfizer Inc., may include the Pfizer name on the label.
 The carton has a colorless, glossy coating that contains a repeated pattern of the Pfizer name and logo all over, and these repeating features are seen in a contrasting matte finish.

-PAXLOVID consists of tablets for a 5-day oral treatment regimen, with morning and evening doses.
+PAXLOVID consists of tablets for a 5-day oral treatment regimen, with twice daily dosing.

 Pfizer is committed to patient safety and ensuring that people have accurate information about the investigational drug PAXLOVID, including how it is accessed and administered.
 We are actively monitoring for fraudulent offers of illegitimate PAXLOVID to protect patients from products that might be dangerous and lead to serious and life-threatening harm.